XHLJ-FM

 XHLJ-FM is a radio station on 105.7 FM in Lagos de Moreno, Jalisco, Mexico, also serving León, Guanajuato.
-It carries the national La Ke Buena format.
+It carries the national La Ke Buena Regional Mexican format from Radiópolis.

 History

 XELJ-AM 1030 received its concession on July 1, 1963 after signing on March 30 of the same year.
 It was owned by Radio Anunciadora de Lagos, S.A.
 The 250-watt daytimer increased its power to 1,000 watts by the 1980s, and in the 1990s, it drastically jumped to 20 kW day and 2 kW night.
 In 2008, the concessionaire changed to Radio Emisora Central, which is owned by Carlos Sánchez Silva and Luz del Carmen Cordova Villalobos.

 It was authorized to move to FM in 2011.
 A power increase to 15 kW was authorized in 2018.